-It's 2017, yet there's still a stigma surrounding the topic of sexual and reproductive health.
+It's nearly 2019 yet there's still a stigma surrounding the topic of sexual and reproductive health.
 Sure, we're getting more comfortable talking about periods and birth control, but anything beyond that is off the table.
-Because of this, many of us fail to speak out openly and honestly about our health concerns, and when something happens with our bodies that we don't recognize, we're left at a standstill.
+Because of this, many of us fail to speak out openly and honestly about our health concerns, and when something happens with our bodies that we don't recognise, we're left at a standstill.

 How Is Vaginismus Diagnosed?

-First thing's first: Vaginismus is a condition that falls under the umbrella of Genito-Pelvic Pain Disorder.
-According to Rebecca Booth, MD and ob-gyn, the American Psychiatric Association uses the term "Genito-Pelvic Pain Disorder" to describe generally "painful sex or pain with vaginal penetration."
-Symptoms can also include fear or pain with gynecological exams and difficulty using tampons.
-As Booth explains, dyspareunia and vulvovaginal are other terms that gynecologists often use to describe pain with sex, but these terms are often "intended to be more descriptive than truly diagnostic."
+First thing's first: Vaginismus is a condition that falls under the umbrella of genito-pelvic pain disorder.
+According to ob-gyn Rebecca Booth, MD, the American Psychiatric Association uses the term "genito-pelvic pain disorder" to describe generally "painful sex or pain with vaginal penetration."
+Symptoms can also include fear or pain with gynaecological exams and difficulty using tampons.
+As Booth explains, dyspareunia and vulvovaginal are other terms that gynaecologists often use to describe pain with sex, but these terms are often "intended to be more descriptive than truly diagnostic."
 Vaginismus is a more specific condition.

-Sherry Ross, MD, ob-gyn and author of She-ology: The Definitive Guide to Women's Intimate Health.
-Period., explains the diagnosis of vaginismus like this: "Vaginismus is a condition where the muscles of the vagina contract involuntarily, tighten, or spasm, causing vaginal pain, sexual discomfort, burning, and penetration problems."
+Ob-gyn Sherry Ross, MD, author of She-ology: The Definitive Guide to Women's Intimate Health.
+Period, explains the diagnosis of vaginismus like this: "Vaginismus is a condition where the muscles of the vagina contract involuntarily, tighten, or spasm, causing vaginal pain, sexual discomfort, burning, and penetration problems."
 These symptoms commonly occur during sex, insertion of a tampon, or during a pelvic exam.
 Shannon experienced symptoms with all three.

 What Causes Vaginismus?